cryham/ccc/Readme.md

 ## Crystal Color Center
-The program's allows managing file and directory patterns (e.g. extension or name matches)
+The program allows managing file and directory patterns (e.g. extension or name matches)
-for Double Commander (in Options - Colors - File types).
+for [Double Commander](http://doublecmd.sourceforge.net/) (in Options - Colors - File types).
 Since editing many patterns there is way too slow.

 Currently you can: